mmorga/dip-toe-into-ruby/notes/class4-1-Setting-up-a-dev-environment.md

 There are a few alternatives available:

 1. [Powershell](http://www.microsoft.com/powershell): This is a better shell in just about every way though IMHO it requires quite a bit of customization before it becomes really usable.
 This is Microsoft's choice for a better shell.
-2. [GOW](https://github.com/bmatzelle/gow) (Gnu on Windows) is a lightweight collection of GNU command line utilities that (while I haven't tried it myself) seems like a reasonable basic set of command line tools that you can use.
+2. [Git Bash](https://msysgit.github.io/) - this may be the simplest approach on Windows.
-3. Git Bash - ***TBD***
+3. [GOW](https://github.com/bmatzelle/gow) (Gnu on Windows) is a lightweight collection of GNU command line utilities that (while I haven't tried it myself) seems like a reasonable basic set of command line tools that you can use.
-3. [MingW](http://mingw.org/) Is a development environment that brings the GNU utilities and command shell to Windows
+4. [MingW](http://mingw.org/) Is a development environment that brings the GNU utilities and command shell to Windows
-4. [Cygwin](http://cygwin.com/): Back when I was a Windows developer, I always used cygwin to provide Unix-like GNU commands.
+5. [Cygwin](http://cygwin.com/): Back when I was a Windows developer, I always used cygwin to provide Unix-like GNU commands.
 It still is available, but the commands have trouble interacting with some windows applications (that aren't compiled with cygwin's posix layer).
 As a result, I don't recommend it anymore unless you are already using it.

 ## Package Management